mealeyst/YeoPress-Presentation/README.md

 to learn about what Yeoman has to offer.
-This repo contains two major parts a presentational repo (built using [reveal.js](http://lab.hakim.se/reveal-js/#/) and [Yeoman](http://yeoman.io/)), and a bare bones site repository that also happens to be its own repositiory found: [here](www.example.com) and contains instructions on how to get a working wordpress site up and running.
+This repo contains two major parts a presentational repo (built using [reveal.js](http://lab.hakim.se/reveal-js/#/) and [Yeoman](http://yeoman.io/)), and a bare bones site repository that also happens to be its own repository found: [here](www.example.com) and contains instructions on how to get a working Wordpress site up and running.

 _(Note: You should have some experience with both Github as well as the Command Prompt <Windows> or Terminal <Unix>)_